 This is the origin of the term "cloud computing", even though someone may at first think that it is referring to pie-in-the-sky technology.
 Technically speaking, the cloud is any external computational resources that your PC can access and utilize.
 But most people do not have their PCs connected directly to office networks or others; in almost all cases, the external network is the Internet.
 Returning to our hard drive example, if you were to sign up for one of the many Web-based data storage services, and you were to use that as your data backup, instead of a RAID network drive, then you would be leveraging the power of the cloud.
 You probably would not know or even care where those third-party servers are located, or how they themselves are backed up, or who monitors their health.
 All you care about is that your data is there when you need it.

 An illustrative example of cloud computing is Amazon Web Services (AWS), which comprises a set of products grouped into five categories: infrastructure services, payments and billing, on-demand workforce, Web search and information, Amazon fulfillment and associates.
-Due to space limitations, we will only touch upon two of those products, both of which are in the infrastructure category: Amazon Elastic Compute Cloud (EC2) is a Web service that offers flexible computational power, so a business can avoid the risk and expense of purchasing many servers that they may no longer need at some point in the future.
+Due to space limitations, I will only touch upon two of those products, both of which are in the infrastructure category: Amazon Elastic Compute Cloud (EC2) is a Web service that offers flexible computational power, so a business can avoid the risk and expense of purchasing many servers that they may no longer need at some point in the future.
 Instead, the company can simply lease server capacity from Amazon, and then scale their usage up or down, depending upon changing business requirements.
 Amazon Simple Storage Service (S3) is the data storage equivalent of EC2.

 Thunderstorm or Silver Lining?